 Speaking

-Charles has spoken to audiences as varied as Google, Mount Sinai Hospital, Microsoft, Pernod Ricard, Vista Equity Partners, the SC Johnson Company, the Aspen Institute and at many other events.
+I’ve spent time with audiences at Google, Mount Sinai Hospital, Microsoft, Pernod Ricard, Vista Equity Partners, the Aspen Institute and dozens of other conferences and trade shows, many with over 20,000 attendees.

-For information about inviting Charles Duhigg to speak at your event, contact The Harry Walker Agency or call 646-227-4900.
+If you are interested in having me speak at your event, please click here to contact The Harry Walker Agency or call 646-227-4900.

 Video